+Association should:

-For grant of registration under FCRA, 2010,the association should:(i) be registered under the Societies Registration Act, 1860 or the Indian Trusts Act, 1882 or section 25 of the Companies Act, 1956 etc;(ii) normally be in existence for at least three years and has undertaken reasonable activity in its chosen field for the benefit of the society for which the foreign contribution is proposed to be utilised.
-For this purpose, the association should have spent at least Rs.10,00,000/- over the last three years on its activities, excluding administrative expenditure.Statements of Income & Expenditure, duly audited by Chartered Accountant, for last three years are to be submitted to substantiate that it meets the financial parameter.
+be registered (under the Societies Registration Act, 1860 or the Indian Trusts Act, 1882 or section 25 of the Companies Act, 1956 etc)

+Existence for at least three years and required to Submit Activity Report of the undertaken activity in its chosen field.
+(Spent at least Rs.10,00,000/- over the last three years on its activities, excluding administrative expenditure).

+Submit Audited Statement of Accounts , duly audited by Chartered Accountant, for last three years.

+Fees of Rs.2,000/- and form(FC-3).

-Eligibility criteria for grant of prior permission
+Eligibility criteria and documents required for grant of prior permission- Online:

-An organisation in formative stage is not eligible for registration.
-Such organisation may apply for grant of prior permission under FCRA, 2010.
+An Organisation in formative stage is not eligible for registration.
+Such Organisation may apply for grant of prior permission under FCRA.

 Prior permission is granted for receipt of a specific amount from a specific donor for carrying out specific activities/projects.

-For this purpose, the association should:(i) be registered under the Societies Registration Act, 1860 or the Indian Trusts Act, 1882 or section 25 of the Companies Act, 1956 etc;(ii) submit a specific commitment letter from the donor indicating the amount of foreign contribution and the purpose for which it is proposed to be given; and(iii) submit copy of a reasonable project for the benefit of the society for which the foreign contribution is proposed to be utilised.
+For this purpose, the association should:

+be registered under the Societies Registration Act, 1860 or the Indian Trusts Act, 1882 or section 25 of the Companies Act, 1956 etc;

+Submit a specific commitment letter from the donor indicating the amount of FC and the purpose; and

+Submit copy of a reasonable project for the benefit of the society for which the FC is proposed to be utilized.

+Fees of Rs.1,000/- and form(FC-3).